 - Pursue creative and artistic opportunities as a vocation and/or a form of lifelong enrichment.

 Naviance log in / usage data.

-Implement and utilize the Naviance tool for all parents and students grade 9-12 to use.
+Implement and utilize the Naviance tool for all parents and students in grades 9-12 to use.
 100 % of Students will track their HSBP via Naviance.

 - Send an informational letter to all parents and students.
-Parent letter will include instructions and access code for the Naviance parent portal.
+A parent letter will include instructions and an access code for the Naviance parent portal.

 - Assign tasks to students with due dates.

 - Create 15-minute video modules to be shown to students (all grade levels) during Homeroom time on Wednesdays.
 Keep an open zoom at that time to answer any questions students have.

 - Keep students on track for the High School and Beyond plan by making sure they are completing the assigned tasks.